Paulo Pisco

-Paulo Alexandre de Carvalho Pisco (born 22 August 1961) is a Portuguese politician, who is a member of the Assembly of the Republic.
-He was a Member of the Portuguese Assembly in the 8th legislature for the Socialist Party (PS) which ran up to 2002.
-He returned to the Assembly of the Republic in the 11th Legislature in 2009 and continues to serve as a Member for the Europe constituency, which represents the Portuguese diaspora in that geographical region.
+Paulo Alexandre de Carvalho Pisco (born 22 August 1961) is a Portuguese politician, currently serving as Director of the Socialist Party's Department for Portuguese Communities Abroad, a position created by José Luís Carneiro.

+Pisco previously served as a Member of Parliament in the Assembly of the Portuguese Republic for the Socialist Party (PS), representing the Europe constituency, which covers the Portuguese diaspora.
+He was first elected in the 8th Legislature (1999–2002) and returned in the 11th Legislature (2009–2011) until the 16th Legislature (2024–2025).

-Within the Portuguese Assembly, Pisco sits on the Committee on Foreign Affairs and Portuguese Communities, being the coordinator for the Socialist Parliamentary Group, as well as, being a member of the European Affairs Committee.
+During his time in parliament, Pisco coordinated the Socialist Parliamentary Group within the Committee on Foreign Affairs and Portuguese Communities and was a member of the European Affairs Committee.

-He has been representing Portugal since 9 October 2017 in the Parliamentary Assembly of the Council of Europe, sitting with the Socialists, Democrats and Greens Group.
-He sits on various committees, having previously been Chair and Vice-Chair for some of the committees.
-He currently sits on the Sub-Committee on Refugee and Migrant Children and Young People, Sub-Committee on Diasporas and Integration, as well as, the Committee on Migration, Refugees and Displaced Persons.
+From 2017 to 2025, he represented Portugal in the Parliamentary Assembly of the Council of Europe, sitting with the Socialists, Democrats and Greens Group.
+He participated in several committees, including the Committee on Migration, Refugees and Displaced Persons, the Sub-Committee on Refugee and Migrant Children and Young People, and the Sub-Committee on Diasporas and Integration.

-Pisco is also Chair of the Portugal-Luxembourg Parliamentary Friendship Group and Vice-Chair of the Portugal-France Parliamentary Friendship Group.
+He also served as Chair of the Portugal-Luxembourg Parliamentary Friendship Group and Vice-Chair of the Portugal-France Parliamentary Friendship Group.

-Prior to entering politics, Pisco was a journalist and studied and obtained a degree in Philosophy from Universidade Nova de Lisboa and a postgraduate qualification in European Studies from the Université libre de Bruxelles.
+Before entering politics, Pisco was a journalist.
+He holds a degree in Philosophy from Universidade Nova de Lisboa and a postgraduate qualification in European Studies from the Université libre de Bruxelles.